8th grade math

 Example #2

-The union of two sets A and B, written as , consists of those elements
+The union of two sets A and B, written as , consists of those elementsthat are common to both set A and set B.

 then = {cat, dog, hamster, golfish, rat, mouse, beaver}